Summer Writers' Week 2025

 This summer our genre workshops will be run by Jane Carr (Creative Nonfiction), August

 The registration fee is $600 for members of the public.
 Undergraduate students as well as new and current Manhattanville MFA students may earn academic credit for their participation in the retreat.
+For those interested in attending the Agents and Editors panel, but not interested in the entire week, the registration fee is $50.
 On-campus housing is available for $46.50 per night.

 Featured Workshops